BCODMO/biogeoscapes/2022_3_15_newsletter.md

 - UK Two events to look forward to in the UK during 2022:
   * 12-13 Sept 2022, London International Royal Society meeting on Marine Microbes in a Changing Climate (organized by A. Tagliabue, T. Mock, J.Robidart, P. Sanchez-Baracaldo),
   * 6-8 Sept 2022, Challenger 150: The Challenger Society Conference 2022 in London https://www.nhm.ac.uk/our-science/science-events/the-challenger-society-conference-2022-in-london.html more info forthcoming

+BioGeoSCAPES related science is being promoted on social media through the Twitter account “@BioGeoSCAPES”.
+If you have any highlights for the Twitter feed, please share them with us.

+If you would like to get involved in BioGeoSCAPES activities, please contact your country’s representative listed at the link above, or one of us.
+If your country is not listed and you wish to be added as a representative, please contact us (Mak, Al, Adrian or Maite).

+Thanks for showing interest in BioGeoSCAPES!

+Sincerely,
+Mak Saito, Alessandro Tagliabue, Adrian Marchetti, and Maite Maldonado.